INTRODUCTION AND HISTORY

 It is interesting to note that the land on which MTCC 573 is built is still described by the Land Registry Office as "being composed of parts of Water Lots 16 and 17, part of the Walks and Gardens, part of the Bank of Toronto Bay".
 In 1834, the Town of York became the City of Toronto.
 This 1833 map - prepared by the British Royal Engineers - shows the layout of York-Toronto and how the corner of George Street and Palace Street was 'in the thick of things!
 (Double click on the map to get a bigger version.)

-This earlier map, from 1827, shows the site of our building at the corner of George and Palace Streets - New Street is now Jarvis Street, Palace Street is now Front Street, Caroline Street is now Sherbourne and the building marked "Market" is now St Lawrence Hall.
+This earlier, 1827, map (James Grant Chewett's Plan of the Town of York) shows the site of our building at the corner of George and Palace Streets - New Street is now Jarvis Street, Palace Street is now Front Street, Caroline Street is now Sherbourne and the building marked "Market" is now St Lawrence Hall.
 Note the stream that crossed Palace Street just west of George and the location of the shoreline.

 In the mid-1850s, when the Grand Trunk Railway's line from Montreal was being constructed, the Province, the railway and the City agreed to create a one hundred foot landfill strip into the harbour.
 Forty feet of this were for the rail lines, sixty for the City: this is approximately where The Esplanade runs today.
 In the 1856 City directory the area of our building was occupied by Capt.
 Archibald Taylor who ran a coal and timber yard.
 After the initial landfill was in place, the first record of a building at 27 Palace Street, the location of today's New Town of York, was in 1864 when it housed the business of William Reford, Wholesale Grocer, Capt Archibald Taylor (now described as a 'warfinger, coal and wood') was still next door at No. 29.
 By 1866 the grocery business was run by John Playter, "grocer, wine and spirit merchant."
 Capt.
 Taylor was still at No. 29 and there was a blacksmith nearer to Frederick Street.
 By 1873 Payter had gone but Capt Archibald Taylor was still there, in the newly renamed and renumbered 109-111 Front Street.
 'MacMillan and Williams, Produce' were at 107.
 Captain Taylor was apparently appointed as the (Lighthouse) Keeper of Queen's Wharf from 1877-1896. (http://www.lighthousefriends.com/light.asp?ID=1064)